sergiusens/snappy-docs/reference/plugins/catkin.md

 The catkin plugin is useful for building ROS parts.

-This plugin uses the common plugin keywords as well as those for "sources".
-For more information check the 'plugins' topic for the former and the 'sources' topic for the latter.

-Additionally, this plugin uses the following plugin-specific keywords:
+This plugin uses the following plugin-specific keywords:

     - catkin-packages:
       (list of strings)